CortexTester/coupman/README.md

 ***entity framework
-dotnet ef migrations add Initial dotnet ef database update
+dotnet ef migrations add -c IdentityDataContext init dotnet ef migrations add -c DataContext init

+dotnet ef database update

+***Sep 22***
+test coupon controller get all

+***Sep 21***
+account service -- get all
+change current AccountsController to AuthenticationContorller -- breake ui callback create a new AccountController

 ********Aug 24 *****
 DataContext is need to drop and recreate. becuase partyid and userid setting is wrong, it caused problem. but no time to correct for now